 Grants are open to reporters, photographers, radio/audio journalists, television/video journalists, and documentary filmmakers.
 We are committed to supporting journalists from diverse backgrounds and of all nationalities.

-There are no restrictions on topic or reporting location for these grants.
-You can also explore our thematic grants, which focus on issues such as gender equality, climate change, tropical rainforests, and more.
+This is our "catch-all" grant, so there are no restrictions on topic or reporting location for these grants.
+You can also explore our thematic grants, which focus on issues such as gender equality, climate change, tropical rainforests, AI accountability, data journalism, and more.

 ADDITIONAL INFORMATION FOR PROSPECTIVE APPLICANTS